excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

 The Voyage API does not provide guideance on how to implement a high availability database.
 The most that the Voyage API provides for high transaction database management is to encourage usage of the built-in Apache Tomcat database connection pool.
 Otherwise, the Voyage API will create connections to the datasources and will assume that the Database Administrators have the database infrastructure configured appropriately.

 ### Amazon Elastic Beanstalk
 [Amazon AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) (EB) is supported via the Docker implementation specificed within this document.
 Voyage API works very well within AWS EB environment, especially as a Docker container.
-We've tested and deployed Voyage API to test and production environments successfully!
+We've tested and deployed Voyage API to test and production environments successfully.

+Reference the Docker configuraiton described in this document for instructions on how to bundle the app into a deployable Docker container.

 :arrow_up: [Back to Top](#table-of-contents)